CodingBobby/codingbobby.github.io/uses.md

 Other stuff:

 - **cameras:**
-Mostly old models as photography is just a hobby; for digital photos I'm using the Nikon D300 (main glass is 17–55 mm f2.8, 70–300 mm f4.5–5.6 and the 105 mm f2.8 micro); for film photography I'm experimenting with anything in my collection, like the *Praktica LB*, the fully manual *Zenit 3M* (which is built like a tank) or one of the various folding cameras that take 120 roll film.
+Mostly old models as photography is just a hobby; for digital photos I'm using the lovely Fujifilm X100T and the Nikon D300 (main glass is 17–55 mm f2.8, 70–300 mm f4.5–5.6 and the 105 mm f2.8 micro); for film photography I'm experimenting with anything in my collection, like the *Praktica LB*, the fully manual *Zenit 3M* (which is built like a tank) or one of the various folding cameras that take 120 roll film.

 - **several *Raspberry Pis* and *Arduinos*:**
 Some are permanetly used in projects like *MuonPi*, *PiHole* and a PM 2.5 / weather station; others are free and I use them to experiment and in upcoming projects.